RobSmithDev/daynaport-amiga/README.md

 If you find your data transfer is *very* slow, like less than 5k/s then check you've turned the debug log off within BlueSCSI!

 ### Config File (IMPORTANT)
 scsidayna.prefs contains an example config file for the device.
-This needs to be copied to ENVARC on the Amiga and rebooted The format of that file is:
+This needs to be copied to *ENVARC:* on the Amiga and rebooted.
+**If you change this file, they will not be picked up until restart or you copy it to ENV:**
+The format of that file is:

 DEVICE=scsi.device\